ishreya09/Automatic-Toll-Collection/README.md

 2. **Performance:** The precision, recall, mAP50, and mAP50-95 metrics show improvement over epochs, signifying enhanced detection performance.
 3. **Stability:** The decreasing learning rate helps in fine-tuning and achieving stable training towards the end.

+## Results:
+- The YOLO model achieved high accuracy in detecting license plates in video frames.
+- The OCR tool, coupled with preprocessing and post-processing steps, provided reliable text recognition for the detected plates.
+- The output video demonstrated effective detection and recognition, with bounding boxes and text displayed for each license plate.
+- A cleaned and filtered list of unique license plate numbers was generated, ensuring high data correctness.

 ### References